SoftInstigate/restheart-plugin-skeleton/README.md

 🚀 To run and develop this project you can now use the new [RESTHeart command line interface](https://github.com/SoftInstigate/restheart-cli/tree/master).
 It provides a convenient interface for watching for code changes and automatically rebuilding/redeploying RESTHeart plugins.

+After you have installed the cli, follow its [Usage Guide](https://github.com/SoftInstigate/restheart-cli/blob/master/usage-guide.md).
+It explains how to start from this plugin skeleton to create a __continuous development process__.

 ### Run with Docker

 Follow these steps if you prefer to set up and run the project with docker: